Quplet/Qu-Enchantments/readme.md

 ## Installation

 This mod requires Fabric.
 I have no plans at the moment for making a Forge equivalent.
 I have not extensively tested what Fabric Loader versions work and don't work.
-This mod uses Minecraft 1.19 snapshots+, so I believe any Fabric Loader 0.14.5 and beyond should work.
+This mod uses Minecraft 1.19 pre-release 1, so I believe any Fabric Loader 0.14.5 and beyond should work.
 This mod does utilize the [Fabric API](https://www.curseforge.com/minecraft/mc-mods/fabric-api) so make sure you have that as well.